Go To Top

 Building an Integration

-To begin building and implementing an integration, you’ll first need to be approved to create a Trustpilot partner integration by applying here (learn more about this step in the next section on our Integration Partner Program).
+To begin building and implementing an integration, you’ll first need to be approved to create a Trustpilot partner integration by applying here (learn more in the next section on our Trusted Integration Program).
 Then, you’ll receive your Partner API Keys, and can follow the below instructions to start building.

 1. Get your partner credentials from Trustpilot